 Until now, the power supply of graphics cards has not been a major problem, but the current trend of new cards is to consume more and more energy.
 Although the power supplies are getting stronger with each passing day, the bottleneck is on the PCIe port, which can only provide 150W of power.

 For this reason, graphics cards with higher consumption than can be provided by PCIe have a connector that allows direct connection between the power supply and the card without having to pass through the motherboard and hence the PCIe port.

 However, it is estimated that graphics cards may not need their own power supplies for a long time and will turn this set into external devices.

 Difference Between GPU and Graphics

-Do not confuse the GPU with the graphics card.
-Although very important, not all GPUs and graphics adapters are built-in.
+It is important not to confuse the GPU with the graphics card, as not all produced GPUs are integrated solely into graphics cards.

-Do not confuse the GPU manufacturer with the brand of the card.
-Currently, the biggest graphics chip manufacturers on the market are NVIDIA and AMD.
-This is because they are only responsible for making graphics chips (GPU).
+In addition, do not confuse the GPU manufacturer with the brands that developed and marketed the card.
+For example, the largest graphics chip manufacturers on the market right now are NVIDIA and AMD.
+This is because they are solely responsible for making the graphics chips (GPU).